deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

 [Click the link for the notebook :)](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Megan/portfoliolinks/Basic_data_cleaning_dummy%20set.ipynb)

 ### Data visualization
   In last couple of weeks of the first semester of the project.
 The best available dwelling was dwelling ID: 378, currently this dwelling has changed and the best dwelling is now dwelling ID: 8655.
 The primairy focus was to try to visualize the gasPower.
 The graph should've been more accurate since the dataset still consisted of NaN's and no mean values were taken.
+[Click the link for the notebook :)](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Megan/First_visuals.ipynb)

   Below is a piece of the code which created the plot/graph(with NaN's and no mean)
 ```python